SargeyWargey/Homoothya/Story/Drafts/Chapter_22.md

 He gave a command.
 The white horse obeyed, stepping forward, weaving through the disassembled camp.
 The troops fell in behind us.
 Captain Brown saluted as we passed, his face unreadable.

-We rode past the piles of spent cartridges, past the place where the soldiers had stacked their blankets, past the blood-darkened ground where they'd laid out the bodies they'd dragged from the cave.
+We rode past the piles of spent cartridges, past the place where the soldiers had stacked their blankets.
 I clamped my eyes shut as we neared the rim, but the smell still hit: burnt flesh, wet ash, the sour tang of death.
 I swallowed bile and forced my gaze toward the horizon instead.

 As we left the mesa, I looked back one last time.
 A raven circled above it, riding the currents.